understanding-the-connected-home/book/vuca_in_your_home.md

 > A = Ambiguity.
 The haziness of reality, the potential for misreads, and the mixed meanings of conditions; cause-and-effect confusion.

 Loads of it.
 Tons of it.
 By inviting not just human actors but also algorithmic agents into our homes, we will see conflicts and ambiguous demands/requirements/wishes/agendas play out constantly.
-(See also [Managing Conflict](TK: INTERNAL LINK).)

 Let's use our window of opportunity to anticipate as many of these potential issues and come up with good, sustainable ways of handling them.